AmadeusWebClients/globalconcerns/programs/creativity-centre/home.md

 In November 2021 they kicked off our Sanmathi Ethical Digital Literacy program.

-The goal: to give children and youth between the ages of 13-18 gain digital skills and the wisdom needed to integrate the technology of our times into their thinking and decision-making.
+The goal: to give children and youth between the ages of 13-18 digital skills and the wisdom needed to integrate the technology of our times into their thinking and decision-making.